- Avian Polyomavirus

 Pet store prevention should include separating neonates from different sources, purchasing birds from sources where polyomavirus testing and vaccination are performed, and ideally, not purchasing or selling unweaned birds.

 Treatment is supportive care.
 A vaccine is available.
 For breeding birds, two doses of the vaccine are administered at a 2-wk interval; this should be done off-season.
-The manufacturer recommends administration of the first dose to neonates when the chick is >35 days old, with a booster vaccination in 2–3 wk.
+The manufacturer recommends administration of the first dose when the chick is >35 days old, with a booster vaccination in 2–3 wk.

 Psittacine beak and feather disease (PBFD) is caused by a psittacine circovirus.
 The virus was first recognized in the 1970s in cockatoos with beak and feather lesions.
 Since then, it has been recognized in most species of parrots and also in Passeriformes and Columbiformes.
 Infected birds shed virus in their feathers, feather dander, feces, and oral secretions.
 Transmission occurs by inhalation and/or ingestion of the virus and can occur vertically.
 The virus is very stable in the environment, so fomites can be a significant source of infection.
 The name is not as representative of the current typical clinical presentation, which often does not include beak abnormalities and is less likely to have the severe, classic feather abnormalities seen in cockatoos when the disease was first documented.
 Use of screening PCR tests has greatly decreased the prevalence of the virus in captive bred Cacatua spp.
 However, disease is still seen in African grey parrots, Eclectus parrots, lovebirds (Agapornis), lorikeets, and other species, but is rare.
 The natural infection appears to occur primarily in juvenile birds, with few instances of clinical infection seen in birds >3 yr old.